rkujawa/blog/_posts/2015-05-20-router-quest.md

 First thing I did after connecting it, I checked the firmware version.
 It turned out, a few days earlier Ubiquiti released a new (1.6.0) version.
 So I downloaded it and proceeded to update.

 The web interface is very limited.
 But that's okay, I didn't buy this for a fancy web clicky thing.
+What matters for me is the command line interface and advanced features it provides.
+The provided command line interface is much like Cisco.
+If you ever configured Cisco router, you'll feel at home.
+It is accessible both by serial port and by SSH protocol.

 The router might be physically small, but performance-wise it's a beast.
-Based on a dual-core Cavium Octeon processor and equipped with 512MB of RAM, it's more than enough to handle most home workloads.
+Based on a dual-core 64-bit Cavium Octeon processor and equipped with 512MB of RAM, it's more powerful than enough to handle most home workloads.
 I have an 80Mbps download link at home, running a few torrents at the same time and saturating it only caused CPU utilization of 5-8%.
+Ubiquiti is advertising this model as capable of processing 1 million packets per second.

+At this point, after owning the router for 3 weeks or so, I have migrated all the old services from Mac Mini onto EdgeRouter.
+In my network currently it is handling:

+- IPv4 routing with source NAT and multiple port forwards.
+- DHCP server.
+- IPv6 tunnel with /48 class routed into internal network
+- IPv6 router advertisement and address configuration for internal machines.
+- OpenVPN server.

 If you don't like Vyatta, you can also run [NetBSD](http://blog.netbsd.org/tnf/entry/hands_on_experience_with_edgerouter) or [OpenBSD](http://www.openbsd.org/octeon.html) on it.